kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 ## CoreDNS

-CoreDNS is a general-purpose authoritative DNS-server that can serve as cluster DNS, complying with the [dns specifications] (https://github.com/kubernetes/dns/blob/master/docs/specification.md).
+CoreDNS is a general-purpose authoritative DNS server that can serve as cluster DNS, complying with the [dns specifications] (https://github.com/kubernetes/dns/blob/master/docs/specification.md).

 ### CoreDNS ConfigMap options

-CoreDNS is a DNS server that chains plugins, where each plugin adds a new functionality to CoreDNS.
+CoreDNS is a DNS server that is modular and pluggable, and each plugin adds new functionality to CoreDNS.
 This can be configured by maintaining a [Corefile](https://coredns.io/2017/07/23/corefile-explained/), which is the CoreDNS configuration file.
-You can modify the ConfigMap for the CoreDNS Corefile to change how service discovery works.
+A cluster administrator can modify the ConfigMap for the CoreDNS Corefile to change how service discovery works.

 In Kubernetes, CoreDNS is installed with the following default Corefile configuration.